US strikes eighth alleged drug-carrying boat, this time in the Pacific Ocean

 Colombia and Peru, countries with coastlines on the eastern Pacific, are the world's top cocaine producers.
 Wedged between them is Ecuador, whose world-class ports and myriad maritime shipping containers filled with bananas have become the perfect vehicle for drug traffickers to move their product.

-The administration has sidestepped prosecuting any of the occupants of the alleged drug-running vessels after returning two survivors of an earlier strike to their home countries of Ecuador and Colombia.
+The administration has sidestepped prosecuting any occupants of alleged drug-running vessels after returning two survivors of an earlier strike to their home countries of Ecuador and Colombia.

-Ecuadorian officials later said they released the man that was returned, saying that they had no evidence he committed a crime in their country.
+Ecuadorian officials later said they released the man who was returned because they had no evidence he committed a crime in their country.

 Questions from Congress as strikes continue

-Lawmakers from both political parties have expressed concerns about the military actions.
-But the Republican-controlled Senate recently voted down a Democratic-sponsored war powers resolution, mostly along party lines, that would have required the president to seek authorization from Congress before further military strikes.

-Some Republicans have asked the White House for more clarification on its legal justification and specifics on how the strikes are conducted, while Democrats insist they are violations of U.S. and international law.
+Some Republican lawmakers have asked the White House for more clarification on its legal justification and specifics on how the strikes are conducted, while Democrats insist they are violations of U.S. and international law.

-Sen. Rand Paul, R-Ky., has clashed with Vice President JD Vance about the strikes and said during a floor speech that "Congress must not allow the executive branch to become judge, jury and executioner."

-Rep. Adam Smith of Washington state, the top Democrat on the House Armed Services Committee, called this week for a hearing on the strikes after the commander overseeing the South American region abruptly announced his early retirement.

-In a statement, Smith said he has “never seen such a staggering lack of transparency on behalf of an Administration and the Department to meaningfully inform Congress on the use of lethal military force.”
+Sen. Richard Blumenthal, a Democratic member of the Senate Armed Services Committee, said he was alarmed and angry about a lack of information on the strikes.

+“Expanding the geography simply expands the lawlessness and the recklessness in the use of the American military without seeming legal or practical justification,” Blumenthal said.

+“He has researched the legal ramifications carefully and he believes we’re on solid ground in attacking these narcoterrorists," Kennedy said.
+"I trust his judgment.”

-Associated Press writer Regina Garcia Cano in Caracas, Venezuela, contributed to this report.
+Associated Press writers Will Weissert and Kevin Freking in Washington and Regina Garcia Cano in Caracas, Venezuela, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.